UST Wins Nine Brandon Hall Group 2024 Human Capital Excellence Awards

 Recognition includes four gold commendations, confirming UST's leadership and the effectiveness of its unique Servant Leadership approach

-ALISO VIEJO, Calif., Sept.
+ALISO VIEJO, Calif. and BENGALURU, India, Sept.
 27, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, was recently recognized at the Brandon Hall Group HCM Excellence Awards, receiving nine awards, including four Golds.
 In 2023 and 2022, Brandon Hall Group awarded UST ten and nine HCM Excellence Awards, respectively.

 In 2024, UST received Gold in the categories of Best Leadership Development, Best Corporate Culture Transformation, Best Certification Program and Best Use of Games or Simulations for Learning.
 Silver was awarded in the categories of Best Learning Team, Best Unique or Innovative Leadership Program, Best Use of Blended Learning and Best Onboarding Program.
 Additionally, UST received Bronze in the Best Hybrid Learning Category.